michellavezzo/flask_vue/readme.md

 - Better Documentation
 - Setup .env file for better code management

 - This test was very fun, congratulations for who did it.
-I would like to add more features and improve the code, but I have to submit it now.
-I hope you like it.
-Thank you for the opportunity.